carlgira/oci-multigpu/README.md

 - The tenancy OCID,
 - The comparment OCID where the instance will be created.
 - The number of instances to create
-- The number of available GPUs in each instance
+- The number of available GPUs in each instance. (get this value according with the shape to use)
 - The "Region Identifier" of region of your tenancy.
 > **Note**: [More info on the list of available regions here.](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm)